cometbft/cometbft/docs/data-companion/pruning.md

 introduced, that is, in v0.38 and earlier versions, pruning could be triggered only by the application at some height, and CometBFT would not advance to the next height until the blocks were pruned.
 The pruning service was therefore synchronous.
-In this experimental version of v0.38.x, the application just need to set the desired retain heights, and the pruning service runs in parallel with consensus.
+In this experimental version of v0.38.x, the application just needs to set the desired retain heights, and the pruning service runs in parallel with consensus.